The Gardens of Cornwall: June 6-16, 2025

 Tregrehan

-Day 4 Tregrehan and Lamorran Gardens
+Day 4: Tregrehan and Lamorran Gardens

-This morning we will visit the nearby Tregrehan Garden, a family estate since 1565, but it feels like it came out of a Jane Austen novel with its formal walled and sunken gardens, a greenhouse, and much more.
-Expansive views from its Parkland, across sheep meadows, to neighboring estates suggest rambling walks.
-After lunch in St Mawes, a charming seaside village, we’ll continue to Lamorran Gardens.
+This morning we will visit the nearby Tregrehan Garden.
+A family estate from 1565, it feels if it came from the pages of a Jane Austen novel with its formal walled and sunken gardens, a greenhouse, champion yew and cedar of Lebanon trees, and much more.
+Expansive views from its Parkland, across sheep meadows, to neighboring estates, suggest rambling walks, just as Elizabeth and Darcy would have done.

-A deep passion for the gardens of Japan and the Mediterranean inspired this idyll, envisioned 40 years ago by a pair of renowned London landscape architects.
+After lunch in St Mawes, we’ll continue to Lamorran Gardens.
+A deep passion for the gardens of Japan and the Mediterranean inspired this idyll 40 years ago by a pair of renowned London landscape architects.
 Stroll through dense alleyways of native and exotic specimens to emerge at stunning views of the Roseland Peninsula and the English Channel.
-From its perch above the beautiful seaside town of St. Mawes, this garden truly represents the Cornish tradition of gardening “on the edge.”
+This garden truly represents the Cornish tradition of gardening “on the edge.”

 Afterwards, continue to Penzance and check into the hotel.
-Enjoy the rest of the afternoon and evening on your own.
+Enjoy the rest of the late afternoon and evening on your own.

 Tresco, one of the Scilly Isles, lies 28 miles off the Cornish coast of England.
 A subtropical island, blessed with white sand and turquoise sea, it is home to just 150 people.
 Thanks to the Gulf Stream, the climate is unique in the UK and makes it possible to grow rare and exotic species out in the open air.
 The gardens are considered of such importance they have been designated Grade I in the Register of Historic Parks and Gardens.
 This horticultural paradise hosts a spectacular collection of more than 20,000 exotic plants from all corners of the world – many of which cannot be grown anywhere else in Britain.
 There will be time to walk around the island and explore its beaches and wildlife.
+Please book your flight here.
+This tour is on a first come, first serve basis due to flight availability.

 Trewidden Garden